-Week / Date Topic (Question/Subjec t) Method/Concept/Practi ce at Work Homework: Reading & Activities for Before Class Assigned Work Due why we want to see our babies methodologies of the various social science disciplines that enable us to address pressing questions and challenges about human society and/or the state of our planet.
-Morgan, Lynn M. 2000.
+Week / Date Topic (Question/Subjec t) Method/Concept/Practi ce at Work Homework: Reading & Activities for Before Class Assigned Work Due about human society and/or the state of our planet.
+Oct.
+1 Morgan, Lynn M. 2000.
 Magic and a Little Bit of Science: Technoscience, Ethnoscience, and the Social Construction of the Fetus.
-In Bodies of Technologies: Women's Involvement with Reproductive Medicine .
+In Bodies of Technologies: Women's Involvement with Reproductive Medicine.
 Pp. 355-367 In class: Film-Burden of knowledge: moral dilemmas in prenatal testing.
-Fanlight productions (54 mins) Week 6 What does abortion mean around the world?
+Fanlight productions (54 mins) Week 6 Oct.
+6 What does abortion mean around the world?
 Background lectures Close reading- texts; identifying social institutions and structures Gammeltoft, Tine.
-Haunting Images: A Cultural Account of Selective Reproduction in Vietnam Prologue, Intro and Chapter 1 Close reading- texts; identifying social institutions and structures Chapters 2 and 3 Class activity on book Week 7 Abortion continued Lectures cont.
-Close reading- texts; identifying social institutions and structures Chapters 4, 5, and 6 Examine the cultural, economic, geographic, historical, political, and/or Chapter 7 and Conclusion Group discussion on the book as a whole In class reflection on book due at
+Haunting Images: A Cultural Account of Selective Reproduction in Vietnam Prologue, Intro and Chapter 1 Oct.
+8 Close reading- texts; identifying social institutions and structures Chapters 2 and 3 Class activity on book Week 7 Oct.
+13 Abortion continued Lectures cont.
+Close reading- texts; identifying social institutions and structures Chapters 4, 5, and 6 Oct.
+15 Examine the cultural, economic, geographic, historical, political, and/or social experiences and processes that characterize the contemporary world, and Chapter 7 and Conclusion Group discussion on the book as a whole Class activity: Pick groups for survey design activity based on final project topics; begin discussing survey ideas In class reflection on book due at end of class period